 Low rolling resistance is the goal of any truck or fleet operator who wishes to boost fuel savings and maximize vehicle efficiency.
 Commercial vehicle operators can achieve low rolling resistance in part with daily monitoring of tire inflation.
 Before each work shift, check each tire to ensure the air pressure matches the recommended level and inflate if necessary.

 Another factor to consider is the type of tires in use on the vehicle in question.
 Do the tires have healthy tread and even alignment?
 Is the diameter sufficient for the payload?
-Some of today’s tires are specifically designed to decrease rolling effort and the consumption of energy on a given route.
+Some of today’s tire options include low rolling resistance tires and are specifically designed to decrease rolling effort and the consumption of energy on a given route.
 If the tires on a hauling truck are properly sized and inflated for low rolling resistance, drivers can maximize their mileage by inspecting tires daily and replacing them when necessary.

 While low rolling resistance tires may seem like the best option to combat this issue, according to Fleet Equipment Magazine, “The advent of low rolling resistance tires was a boon for fuel efficiency and SmartWay verification, but the tire construction, compounds and tread design that make those possible weren’t always the most durable, which could lead to reduced miles-to-removal.”
 New tire compositions and tread designs are being constructed to combat this downfall to low rolling resistance tires, but fleets can achieve low rolling resistance with their existing tires by installing IMI FLEXX in all wheels positions.
 Click here to learn how.